GoogleCloudPlatform/community/tutorials/metrics-export-with-mql/index.md

         ORDER BY extract_date
         "

-1. Alternatively, you can open the [BigQuery console](https://console.cloud.google.com/bigquery) and query the export data there
+Alternatively, you can open the [BigQuery console](https://console.cloud.google.com/bigquery) and query the export data there.

 ## Cleaning up